KDNL-TV: Discontinuation of local news

 On September 28, 2001, KDNL-TV general manager Tom Tipton informed the staff and the public that the station would cease airing local news on October 12, laying off all 47 staffers in its newsroom.
 Tipton cited "the increased competitive landscape and current market conditions" that "made it increasingly difficult to operate a competitive news operation".
 Other factors included a negative jolt to advertising revenue compounded by the September 11 attacks and financial trouble within Sinclair itself.
 At the time, Sinclair was closing down some of its underperforming news departments across the country.
 In November 2000, it shut down the newsroom at WTWC-TV in Tallahassee, Florida; it also had cut back the newsroom at WXLV-TV in Winston-Salem, North Carolina, before closing it altogether in January 2002.
 As a result of closing its news department, KDNL-TV became the only Big Four-affiliated station in the 25 largest media markets in the United States not to offer any local news.

 Sinclair once again tried to sell the station in June 2002 as part of the company's eventually aborted attempt to sell all seven of its ABC-affiliated stations to focus on its Fox and WB stations.

-Even without local news, KDNL has largely been among the weakest affiliates of ABC since switching to the network and generally ranks fifth in total ratings.
-The network's difficulty in St. Louis was not new: the market had always been an underperformer for ABC, even when KTVI was the affiliate, though NBC and CBS had higher-than-average viewership.
+Even without local news, KDNL had largely been among the weakest affiliates of ABC since switching to the network and generally ranked fifth in total ratings.
+The network's difficulty in St. Louis was not new: the market had always been an underperformer for ABC, even when KTVI was the affiliate, although NBC and CBS had higher-than-average viewership.

 In 2017, Sinclair entered into an agreement to acquire Tribune Media, owner of KTVI and KPLR.
 The two stations were in the top four in ratings, but KDNL was not; Sinclair proposed to own KTVI and KDNL while providing services to KPLR.
 In February 2018, it amended its proposal to specify a spin-off of KPLR to an independent buyer.
 On April 24, 2018, the Meredith Corporation, owner of KMOV, announced that it would purchase KPLR-TV for $65 million; the bid was soon scratched amid objections by the Department of Justice, with Sinclair instead proposing to sell KPLR to a divestiture trust.
 The larger Sinclair–Tribune deal never progressed; after the FCC designated it for hearing by an administrative law judge, Tribune called off the deal and sued Sinclair in August 2018.